-Any time a licensee changes their address, they should make and keep a computer record of when, to whom, and how the change of address was submitted to the DBPR.
-Remember the burden could be on the licensee to establish it was done properly.
+Anytime a licensee changes their address, make and keep a computer record of when, who, and how the change of address was submitted to the DBPR.
+Remember the burden could be on the licensee to establish you did it properly.